joereddington/joereddington.github.io/diary/index.md

 * Checked Murphies work and emailed both people about them.
 * Cleared out some inboxes.
 * Going to get Nova.
+## 28/02/23 06:12 to 07:55, Email  +EQT
+## 28/02/23 09:30 to 09:44,  Also doing social posts and now linkedin posts. +EQT
+## 28/02/23 09:45 to 11:37, Delores is the answer.   +EQT
+Reviewing stack
+Revieiwng calendar - really good at working until 4- really bad at starting at six.
+* Lots of processing a bit stack

+## 28/02/23 13:15 to 14:00,  Processing accounts +EQT
+Accounts
+* Process all the invoices
+* Raise invoices you want to
+  * Check oldest invoices
+  * Find out the last time you raised an invoice for RHUL
+* Create a finance report for Trustees.
+## 28/02/23 14:01 to 14:06, Time to properly brainstorm timings +EQT
+## 28/02/23 14:01 to 15:35, Poking everything on the todo list +EQT
+## 28/02/23 15:36 to 16:08, 40 minutes left. +EQT